khoeger/khoeger.github.io/_posts/2021-01-20-artistic-research-web-vr-collaborations.md

 My next steps are integrating the bela with P5js and the bela with sound with sensors that are not potentiometers.
 This process is very methodical and slow but I anticipate fulfilling results.
 My end goal is an instrument I can use to create further works of art focused around sound.
+The most interesting examples I have seen with a Bela were created by [Tim Shaw](https://blog.bela.io/2020/11/18/ambulation-tim-shaw-soundscape/) and potentially [Jie Qi](http://technolojie.com/pu-gong-ying-tu-dandelion-painting/) (I found this example through the Bela page but didn't find proof that its done using Bela).

 #### BONSAI